kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 Successfully generated variables.tf and main.tf
 ```

-The newres naming convention needs an adjustment for AVM, in the generate main.tf, observe the variables all start **dev_centre_** - we need to remove this prefix, leaving you with this:
+The newres naming convention needs an adjustment for AVM, in the generated main.tf, observe the variables all start **dev_centre_** - we need to remove this prefix, leaving you with this:

 ```terraform
 resource "azurerm_dev_center" "this" {